Scaling law for the size dependence of a finite-range quantum gas: Quantum gas with finite range potential

-We consider a model of a dense quantum gas with short-ranged interactions in dimension $d=3$.
+We consider a model of a dense quantum gas with {finite-range} interactions in dimension $d=3$.
 The most practical model for analytical calculations is a finite potential well (see e.g. Ref.\citenum{revmodphys}):

 Applying formulas (\ref{erhopp}) and (\ref{erhozpp}) readily yields

 and

 The total potential energy of the system can be taken as the reference quantity, $E_{\rm ref}$, that is: